Current Deakin Students

 - HSN750 Nutrition Research Project Part A (2 credit points) and HSN751 Nutrition Research Project Part B (2 credit points) and *2 elective units

-Preclusions mean that you are not required to undertake the units within the Masters course but will need to choose 4 HSN7xx electives instead.
+Preclusions mean that you are not required to undertake the specific units within the Masters course but you will need to choose another HSN7xx electives instead.

 Students must enrol in the Cloud offerings of all units